55adhikaribishal/lalupitaEcommerceSpringboot2025/README.md

 **Please download the La Lupita demo and readme file if you want to see demo scrreen shots.** This is still at starting phase.
 I have deployed both angular and spring boot by creating docker image

 **Customer Module:**
- Customers can securely log in, generate tokens, and access authenticated APIs through JWT-based authentication and authorization system.
+ Customers can securely log in, generate tokens, and access authenticated APIs through **JWT-based authentication and authorization** system with **role based Admin and Customer**.

 All the products added by admin are visible in customer dashboard and they can see product details along with the customer rating and Frequently asked questions for those products.